Living With: OCD (Obsessive Compulsive Disorder)

 While there are no side effects to cognitive behavioral therapy, some people respond better to it than others.
-Patients who are less anxious about receiving treatment generally do better, as do those who are open to changing their habits.
+Patients who are less anxious about receiving treatment on obsessive-compulsive disorder generally do better, as do those who are open to changing their habits.
 Patients should make sure to give feedback to therapists after each appointment to ensure they are getting the best care possible.
 Patients who cooperate with their therapists generally get the quickest results.

 Medical professionals most commonly prescribe selective serotonin reuptake inhibitors (SSRIs), to people with OCD.
 These raise the amount of serotonin in the body.
 Brand names of SSRIs include Zoloft, Prozac, Paxil, Luvox, and Anafranil.

 Medication typically takes about eight to ten weeks to start working well, but some results can show within three to four weeks.
 However, of people who use medication and no other therapy, less than 20 percent end up without symptoms.
 In addition, 20 percent of those who start on medication later need to switch medications to find one that is more effective for them.